 template / single related

-In late April and early May, Young Tradition Vermont brings together young people involved in traditional music and dance, and those who support and are interested in what they do, in an effort to share with the community young trad singers, players and dancers and what they bring to the world.
+In late April and early May, Young Tradition Vermont usually brings together young people involved in traditional music and dance, and those who support and are interested in what they do, in an effort to share with the community young trad singers, players and dancers and what they bring to the world.
 At the Young Tradition Festival, young folks are a major focus, supported by teachers, mentors, friends and families.
 With opportunities to interact with others, young people use what inspires them, what they learn, and performances to be inspired by and to inspire others.

 For 2020, the Young Tradition Festival Contest will be an online format only.
 The contest is designed to encourage young musicians and dancers to perform and support their involvement in traditional music and dance.
 In addition to cash prizes, the winners are provided performance opportunities in the region and linkages that would support continued involvement in traditional music and dance.